zyxrhythm/zyxw/README.txt

 ### If you just need the power of dip.zyx on a terminal, does not wish to download the pure bash script version and making it an executable.

-   #You can use the following one liner on a Linux computer:
+   #You can use the following one liner on a Linux/Mac computer:

       curl https://raw.githubusercontent.com/zyxrhythm/zyx-tools/master/nix/zyxw-dip.sh | bash -s github.com